-Students majoring in biochemistry should take 2.002B Organic Chemistry instead of 41.111 Biochemical Control.
-For students majoring in biochemistry and physiology, 2.002B will be accepted in lieu of 41.111 as a prerequisite for 73.012 Physiology II.
-Students not majoring in anatomy commonly take an additional anatomy unit in Session 2.- this may be either 70.012B Visceral Anatomy, 70.011B Mammalian Embryology, or 70.304 Histology II (listed in approximate order of likely usefulness).
+Students majoring in biochemistry should take 2,002B Organic Chemistry instead of 41,111 Biochemical Control.
+For students majoring in biochemistry and physiology 2,2002B will be accepted in lieu of 41,111 as a prerequisite for 73,012 Physiology 2.
+Students not majoring in anatomy commonly take an additional anatomy unit Session 2- this may be either 70,012B Visceral Anatomy, 70,011B Mammalian Embryology, or 70,304 Histology 2 (listed in approximate order of likely useful-

-183 014 Human Behaviour is offered in even numbered years only and is undertaken by students in either their second or third year of the Science course.
+†80.014 Human Behaviour is offered in even numbered years only and is undertaken by students in either their second or third year of the Science course.